Miracle cars scam: Scam

-Three years later, just before Christmas 1997, the then 23-year-old Gomez stepped into the "discipleship pulpit" of the Christ Christian Home Missionary Baptist Church in nearby Compton, where the Nichols family were longtime members.
-Gomez introduced himself as Bowers' adopted son, and heir to an estate valued at $411 million.
+Just before Christmas 1997, the then-23-year-old Gomez entered the "discipleship pulpit" of the Christ Christian Home Missionary Baptist Church in nearby Compton, where the Nichols family were longtime members.
+Gomez introduced himself as Bowers' adopted son and heir to an estate valued at $411 million.
 Gomez also announced that Bowers had been a devout Christian, and had left instructions in his will that his estate should "gift" a fleet of 16 low-mileage company and personal cars to fellow believers.
-While the vehicles were not individually identified by their vehicle identification numbers or the serial numbers of their legal titles, they were described by their general types.
-The vehicles were described as late model leased luxury coupes and sedans (i.e., BMWs, Mercedes-Benz, Lexus, and Cadillac), now the property of the deceased’s estate.
-Over the years, they had been used for both personal and company purposes, and had been based around the country for personal and chauffeured company use.

-Gomez stated that Bowers' Last Will and Testament intended that the cars were to be gifted to Christians as a charitable bequest.
+While the vehicles were not individually identified by their vehicle identification numbers (VINs) or the serial numbers of their legal titles, they were described by their general types.
+The vehicles were described as late model leased luxury coupes and sedans (i.e., BMWs, Mercedes-Benzes, Lexuses, and Cadillacs), now the property of the deceased’s estate.
+Over the years, they had been used for both personal and company purposes and had been located around the country for personal and chauffeured company use.
+Gomez stated that Bowers' last will and testament intended that the cars would be gifted to Christians as a charitable bequest.
 The Christian beneficiary only had to pay a "conveyance fee" of roughly $1,000 to $1,100, each vehicle's estimated title transfer and tax liability.
 Once the estate cleared probate, the vehicles would be delivered to their new owners.
-Gomez stated that the key details that could be used in the verification of this bequest (the vehicle VINs and/or their State's Title serial numbers, which were the definitive evidence of each vehicles’ actual existence) were under seal, not to be publicly disclosed by the probate court until the estate's final disposition, objections disposed of (if any) and a final probate of the "Bowers Estate" had been entered as both ruling and Order by the Court.
-Until that time, it was plausible that the actual details of the dimensions of an "estate", and the proposed disposition of its contents, could be withheld from general release and/or publication by a gag order imposed by the probate judge.
-Therefore, Gomez suggested, that to speed the process of “God’s” cars going to “God’s” people, the intended recipients should pay their “transfer fees” in advance, up front, and then simply await the delivery of their cars.

-Later that day, church members flocked to Nichols' mother, Rose, with money orders and cashier's checks, as Nichols had said was required by the estate's "lawyers".
-One of them called the cars "miracle cars," since Bowers had intended them to be miracles for people who had led dreary lives.
-The name stuck.
+Gomez stated that the key details that could be used in the verification of this bequest (the VINs and/or title serial numbers, which were the definitive evidence of each vehicle's actual existence) were under seal, not to be publicly disclosed by the probate court until the estate's final disposition, objections disposed of (if any), and final probate of the "Bowers Estate" had been entered as both ruling and order by the court.
+Until that time, it was plausible that the actual details of the "estate", and the proposed disposition of its contents, could be withheld from general release and/or publication by a gag order imposed by the probate judge.
+Therefore, Gomez suggested, that to speed up the process of “God’s” cars going to “God’s” people, the intended recipients should pay their “transfer fees” upfront in advance, and then await the delivery of their cars.
+Later that day, church members flocked to Nichols' mother Rose with money orders and cashier's checks, as Nichols had said was required by the estate's "lawyers".
+One called the cars "miracle cars," since Bowers had intended them to be miracles for people who had led dreary lives, and the name stuck.
 Almost overnight, Rose Nichols "sold" $30,000 worth of cars to relatives and church members.
-Gomez and Nichols soon claimed that the fleet of company cars was much larger than the original 16 vehicles; and before long the proceeds reached $1 million.
-News of the "miracle cars" was spread by word of mouth through the Christian community, and Rose was overwhelmed by the number of people coming forward.
-Nichols and Gomez then designated several "team captains" to handle "miracle car" sales.
-It wasn't long before they were overwhelmed as well.
+Gomez and Nichols soon claimed that the fleet of company cars was much larger than the original 16 vehicles, and before long, the proceeds reached $1 million.